What is Signal? How does it work?

 Opening Certain Signal

-When Signal is activated for your account, the Account Settings > Implementation menu—available to Administrators—includes an extra option:
+- When Signal is activated for your account, the Account Settings > Implementation menu—available to Administrators—includes an extra option: Signal Real-Time Data Integration.

-Note: To return from Signal to Certain Platform at any time, click the Return to Certain Platform button.
+- To return from Signal to Certain Platform at any time, click the appropriate link.

 Setting up a Connection